jasmynehart/international-baccalaureate_internal-assessment_template/README.md

 My client is the working musician who is trying to manage a tour, specifically, venue information.
 This program is intended for use by musicians themselves, but would also be useful for non-musicians working on the tour (e.g. managers, etc).
 My advisor for this project would be Tristan Angieri because they have knowledge of both computer science and the music world.
 I aim to address the issue of unorganized, inefficient information collection, storage, and access in regards to venues on musical tours.
 Especially for a working musician who must also plan the musical aspects of the tour, coordinating with all parties involved can be overwhelming.
 I aim to create a system that will allow the user to streamline the information needed for individual tours/venues, gather information in an efficient way, store this information, and supply the information in an accessible way.

 ### Rationale
+I plan to use Google Apps Scripts to code my IA so that I can easily integrate other Google apps into the program (e.g. Google Sheets, Google Calendar, and Google Forms).
+I will use these pre-existing programs (the document forms) to essentially serve as the user interface; the user will not be interacting directly with the code, but instead with the Google programs that the code is animating.
+I chose this approach because Google Apps Script is easy to blend into pre-existing use of Google’s programs and allow the user to have pre-existing familiarity with the UI instead of learning an entirely new system.

 ## Interview